Buying a Country Property in Antioquia 2026: An Honest Guide by Municipality

 If this guide helped you narrow down the municipality, there are three concrete paths:

-- You already have the municipality clear: open the municipality page (links in each section) — you'll see active farms and travel times to the six main cities.
+- You already have a clear municipality: open the municipality page (links in each section) — you will see active listings and travel times to the six main cities.

-- You want to see all active farms in the country: View all farms for sale.
+- You want to see all active listings in the country: See all properties for sale.

-- You are a seller: Post your farm for free.
+- You are a seller: List your farm for free.
 No commission, direct contact with buyers.

-If you're still in the learning phase of the process (notary, deed, paperwork), this isn't the post for you — but we've left you the complementary guide: How to buy a farm in Colombia: beginner's guide.
-And if you're a foreigner, the additional legal steps are in Buying Rural Land in Colombia as a Foreigner.
+If you are still in the learning phase of the process (notary, deeds, paperwork), this is not the post for you — but we have left you the complementary guide: How to buy a farm in Colombia: a beginner's guide.
+And if you are a foreigner, the additional legal steps are in Buying Rural Land in Colombia as a Foreigner.

 Colombia Move is a free marketplace for classifieds.
 The farms that appear on each municipality page are real listings from owners — no real estate agency involved, no commission.
-If you've been looking at farms in WhatsApp groups and portals with inflated prices, this is the opposite path.
+If you have been looking at farms for a while in WhatsApp groups and portals with inflated prices, this is the opposite path.

 Comments